By Sarah Conner By Sarah Conner | December 14, 2024 | Food & Drink, Feature, Guide, Guides,

 Jônt

-A 30-plate tasting menu sets Jônt apart from other sophisticated 14th Street favorites.
+A decadent tasting menu sets Jônt apart from other sophisticated 14th Street favorites.
 The exclusive 14-seat chef’s counter invites guests to challenge their senses and dive into a palette of innovative pairings and cutting-edge flavors.
 With intimate bar seating, guests get a front-row seat as chefs prepare premium Japanese seafood worthy of each of its two Michelin stars.
 1904 14th St. NW, jontdc.com

 L’Ardente